haisenzhao/liblgp/README.md

-This code is header-only Library developed by Haisen Zhao.
+This code is header-only library developed by Haisen Zhao.

 # Dependency